 The ticket will also show you your carriage (wagon) and seat number.

-The heat set a little high at 27°C though.
 I mean, I figured they’d have heat, but it was closer to a sauna!

 In the middle of the night, the conductor came around and woke us up as Armenian immigration came on the train at about 03:45.